ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **40,000 GOLD PIECES EACH, AVAILABLE TO ANY TEAM BELONGING TO TIER 3**

-*Halflinngs enjoy a fine ale every bit as much as they enjoy fine food, so it is only natural that within the Moot brewing ale is a big business.
-Many of these Halflinng ales are particularly potent and prone to making their more diminutive drinkers uncharacteristically figghty and troublesome!
+*Halflings enjoy a fine ale every bit as much as they enjoy fine food, so it is only natural that within the Moot brewing ale is a big business.
+Many of these Halfling ales are particularly potent and prone to making their more diminutive drinkers uncharacteristically figghty and troublesome!
 It is not uncommon for 'Stunty' Blood Bowl players to be dosed with a bottle before kick-off by a wily coach.
 The effect this can have on them is pretty extreme!*

 At the start of a drive, after both teams have been set up but before the kick-off (between Step 1 and Step 2), randomly select D3 players with the Stunty trait that are currently set up on the pitch.
 For the remainder of this drive, those players gain the Dauntless and Frenzy skills and the Really Stupid (4+) trait.